Here's What The Parkland Students Have Accomplished So Far

-It's been exactly a month since a shooter gunned down 17 people at Marjory Stoneman Douglas High School in Parkland, FL.
-But in this very short time, a group of grieving students has mobilized into a movement that's already changing the conversation about guns.
+It's been exactly a month since a shooter gunned down 17 people at Marjory Stoneman Douglas High School in Parkland, Florida.
+But in this very short time, a group of grieving students has mobilised into a movement that's already changing the conversation about guns.

 "It is important to be involved in this because gun violence — mixed with mild incompetence — is found everywhere and is lethal to all of us," Taryn Hibshman, a senior at the school, told Refinery29.